pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 ### Day ???+3

-I woke up early, said goodbye to the kids as the went to school, ate, and started packing.
+I woke up early, said goodbye to the kids as they went to school, ate, and started packing.

 I feel very mixed about leaving.
 I miss my family, home, Dutch food and Dutch landscape,